manuth/TypeScriptESLintPlugin/README.md

   * `allowInlineConfig`:
     Allows you to disable eslint configuration-comments (default is `true`)
   * `reportUnusedDisableDirectives`:
-    Use this setting to disable errors when useless `eslint-disable-next-line`-comments are detected (default is `true`).
+    Use this setting to disable errors when useless `eslint-disable-next-line`-comments are reported (default is `true`).
   * `useEslintrc`:
     You can disable the processing of `.eslintrc.*`-files by setting this to `false` (default is `true`)
   * `configFile`: